 Customers shopping around will appreciate the low levels of pressure and won’t be deluged with follow-up sales calls or cold calling from the company’s partners.
 In terms of pricing, the quotes received were average to slightly higher than average but the list of included benefits is extensive and the policies are solid.

-3. CarShield: Most coverage options
+3. CarShield: Best service for coverage options

 CarShield’s strength lies in the range of products that it can offer customers looking for extended vehicle warranties.
 The company’s choice of 37 separate plans is well above most of their peers, and the the customizable choice within each, from its entry-level packages to it more comprehensive plans, stands it in good stead.